kuma35/thinking-forth-jp/sphinx/chapter8.rst

 The use of here is more efficient, saving two bytes and extra code to perform, but it is not as readable.

-comments on the value, and danger, of this technique:
+Moore comments on the value, and danger, of this technique:

 Especially if your conditionals are getting elaborate, it’s handy to jump out in the middle without having to match all your s at the end.
 In